szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 **Component 3030:** Make celestial summons more powerful or balanced

-I was always annoyed at how immensely more powerful Planetars are compared to Devas.
-Haste is just too good not to use.
-Devas will be permanently hasted now, same as Planetars.
-Devas will also be able to cast their spells instantly.
+This component rebalances Deva and Planetar summons to make both more balanced choices.

-Planetars have a 25% of dealing a vorpal hit with a -4 save penalty, which is even more powerful than the silver sword.
-It's a common source of cheese.
-The following changes are in:
+- **Devas**: Are now permanently hasted and can cast their spells instantly, bringing them more in line with Planetars.

-- Weapon are considered +5 for the purposes of what they can hit, and THAC0 bonus (weapon damage unchanged)
+- **Planetars**: Their powerful vorpal hit is removed to reduce cheese.
+Instead, their attacks are reworked:
-- Weapon no longer vorpal, and the chances of dispel lowered to 20%
+  - Considered a +5 weapon for THAC0 and what it can hit.
-- Dispel on hit level is now 25 instead of 10.
-Level 10 is unlikely to ever be useful by the time you get to summon Planetars, and it matches their levels.
+  - 20% chance to cast Dispel Magic at level 25 on hit.
-- Deals on hit +2 cold and fire damage
+  - Deals +2 cold and +2 fire damage on hit.
-- Fiends and celestials take 4 divine (irresistible) damage on a successful hit
+  - Deals an additional 4 divine (irresistible) damage to fiends and celestials.
-- Inspired by NWN2, it also grants the Planetar partial invulnerability to magic as per the Minor Globe of Invulnerability spell.
-This effect is granted to all allies near the Planetar.
-That is, while the Planetar is around, your party is immune to spell levels from 1 to 3.
+  - They and all nearby allies are protected by a permanent invisible Minor Globe of Invulnerability (toggleable).
-- They can cast all their spells instantly as well
+  - They can also cast all their spells instantly.

 **Component 3050:** Make the Balor's vorpal attack not guaranteed to succeed but be affected by a saving throw too